Divisional Commissioner (Bangladesh): State confidential matters

-The commissioner ensures the security of the President and Chief Advisor, manages cipher and decipher documents, and takes action based on received cipher messages.
+The commissioner ensures the security of the President and Prime Minister, manages cipher and decipher documents, and takes action based on received cipher messages.
 He/she ensures the safe custody of confidential documents and sends periodic confidential reports to the government.

 Other responsibilities

-The divisional commissioner monitors the progress of implementing priority projects of the Chief Advisor and sends related reports.
+The divisional commissioner monitors the progress of implementing priority projects of the Prime Minister and sends related reports.
 He/she participates in monthly coordination and review meetings organized by various ministries/departments.
 He/she also chairs the divisional monitoring committee, which ensures administrative support for witnesses in cases pending in the speedy trial tribunals.
 Additionally, the commissioner implements decisions made by the government regarding the celebration of national and international days.
-He/she organizes tripartite meetings to resolve audit objections at the divisional commissioner’s office and represents the divisional procurement evaluation committee under the Public Procurement Regulation—2013.
+He/she organizes tripartite meetings to resolve audit objections at the divisional commissioner’s office and represents the divisional procurement evaluation committee under the Public Procurement Regulation 2013.
 He/she chairs the divisional committee on internal food grain collection and the divisional selection committee for primary education awards and national environmental awards.